rmolinari/data_structures/README.md

 See the papers McCreight[^mccreight] and De et al.[^de_2011]

+De et al generalize the structure to a _Min-max Priority Search Tree_ (MinmaxPST) that can also answer queries in the southeast and southwest quadrants.[^de_2013] But the presentiation is hard to follow in places and the pseudocode is buggy.
+See the fragmentary code in the class `MinMaxPrioritySearchTree` for further details.

 ### Segment Tree

 Segment trees store information related to subintervals of a certain array.
 For example, they can be used to find the sum of the